Sinhala-Typing/mathematics-translator-ai/README.md

 4. Run the main script (`app.py`) to launch the web interface.
 5. Access the translator by navigating to the provided URL in your web browser.

-## Contributions

-Contributions to the translator are welcome!
-If you have suggestions for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).